Wine Terms & Wine Terminology:

 Burgundy (Bourgogne) encompasses a narrow vertical strip of land between Dijon and Lyon.
 It comprises five distinct wine growing districts: the Côte d’Or; Côte Chalonnaise; Mâconnais, Beaujolais, and the satellite of Chablis.

 Three major grape varieties are permitted: Chardonnay, Pinot Noir and Gamay.
 Gamay is used in Beaujolais; Chardonnay predominates in Chablis and the Côte de Beaune, and Pinot Noir in the Côte de Nuits.
-Aligote and Sauvignon are also grown.
+Aligote and Sauvignon are also grown, but are less significant..